自己找抽就不能怨别人|有感于特朗普总统的核威胁

 One, on the original target list for the atomic missions Kyoto was

 included.
-Although this would have been a legitimate target, one that
+Although this would have been a legitimate target, one

-had not been bombed previously, Secretary of State Henry Stimson removed
+had not been bombed previously, Secretary of State Henry Stimson

 it from the list because it was the ancient capital of Japan and was